 708.13 Plumbing System

-Quick-closing valves, pumps, or any other equipment which may cause pressure surges or fluctuations to be transmitted within the water supply system, or compromise the ability of Council to maintain its stated levels of service shall not be used on any piping beyond the point of supply.
+Quick-closing valves, pumps, or any other equipment which may cause pressure surges or fluctuations to be transmitted within the water supply system, or compromise the ability of Council to maintain its stated levels of service, shall not be used on any piping on the customer's side of the point of supply.
 In special circumstances such equipment may be approved by Council.

-In accordance with the Building Regulations 2007 the plumbing system shall be compatible with the water supply.

 708.14 Prevention of Waste

-The customer shall not intentionally allow water to run to waste from any pipe, tap, or other fitting, nor allow the condition of the plumbing within the property to deteriorate to the point where leakage or wastage occurs.
+The customer may not intentionally allow water to run to waste from any pipe, tap, or other fitting, nor allow the condition of the plumbing within the property to deteriorate to the point where leakage or wastage occurs.

 Council provides water for consumptive use not as an energy source.
 The customer shall not use water or water pressure directly from the supply for driving lifts, machinery, eductors, generators, or any other similar device, unless specifically approved.